 Article XI, Section 5 - Membership

 All applications for membership shall be made on the approved application form, obtainable from a sponsor, which shall be properly filled out and delivered to the Secretary accompanied by the current application fee.
 Any applicant must attend at least two regularly scheduled PYC events including, but not limited to, dinners, breakfasts, pre- and post-season work parties or docks-in or docks-out with one or both sponsors with the object of meeting as many of the Membership Committee, Flag Officers, and members of the Board of Directors as possible before an application for membership may be submitted.
 Only a member in "Good Standing" who has been a member of the club for two or more years is qualified to sponsor a new member.
-A member may not sponsor more than two new members in any twelve month period.(4)
+A member may not sponsor more than two (2) applicants at a time and my not sponsor another applicant until at least (1) of the sponsored applicants becomes a member, is rejected for membership or withdraws his/her application.

 Any family member meeting all other membership requirements is eligible for his/her own membership by filing an application with the Secretary, accompanied by the current reinstatement fee.